 "Both the Presidential budget request (\$205 million for fiscal year 2013) and the amount appropriated by Congress (\$207.5 million for fiscal year 2013) are far short of the \$400 million authorized by the Biggert-Waters Act or to address the more than \$4.5 billion mapping needs identified by the Association of State Floodplain Managers.
-The levels have delayed full deployment of the Risk MAP program.
+The Congress required FEMA to contract Panel finds that inadequate funding levels have delayed full deployment of the Risk MAP program.
 In the absence of the authorized funding to support new activities mandated by the Biggert-Waters Act, FEMA will not be able to meet its mission requirements in a timely manner."